CyberArchiveFYI/cyberarchive-site/cyberarchive/content/factbytes.md

 ---

 ## Year 2024

 1. Microsoft customers are attacked over 600 million times per day. ([Microsoft][microsoft-2024-1], 2024)
 2. Microsoft have seen a 2.75x year-over-year increase in ransomware attacks, however a threefold decrease in ransomware attacks reaching decryption stage. ([Microsoft][microsoft-2024-1], 2024)
 3. Tech Scams have skyrocketed 400% since 2022. ([Microsoft][microsoft-2024-1], 2024)

 ## Year 2023

+1. 37% of all traffic from threat actors is RDP related. ([Coalition Inc][coalition-2023-2])
+2. Businesses with RDP exposed to the internet are the most likely to experience a ransomware event. ([Coalition Inc][coalition-2023-1])

 ## Year 2022

 ## Year 2021

 1. Cyberattacks are more likely to bring down F-35 jets than missiles. ([Interesting Engineering][interestingengineering-2021-1], 2021)